 4.Significant childhood events

-Draw one card from the six randomly selected cards from childhood.
+• Draw one card from the six cards depicting random events from childhood.

 5.Learn a skill